 If you're in Boulder over the summer, make it a top priority to get tickets to the Colorado Shakespeare Festival, where you can watch the famous performances on an outdoor stage under the stars.

-Boulder has been named the fittest city in America and has a long list of, well, lists recognizing it for its health and fitness.
+Boulder has been named the fittest city in America and has a long list health and exercise events.
 Boulder also happens to be a hot spot for pro and competitive athletes to live and train, and it's home to the annual Hanuman Yoga Festival that draws yogis from all over the globe.